rebeclem/Amitermes_termite_gut/fastqc.md

 # Performing FastQC on samples to assess the quality of reads
-Alternatively, you can use [this script](fastqc.sh) to run it on the cluster
+Alternatively, you can use [this script](fastqc.sh) to run it on the cluster after making a directory called "outfastqc" in the Analysis folder

 ```
 cd Analysis